sstsimulator/sst-docs/docs/guides/files/basics_makefile.md

 ### Breakdown

-The top line get the compiler and flags that are used to compile SST and it's elements
+The top line gets the compiler and flags that are used to compile SST and its elements
 ```makefile
 CXX=$(shell sst-config --CXX)
 CXXFLAGS=$(shell sst-config --ELEMENT_CXXFLAGS)
 LDFLAGS=$(shell sst-config --ELEMENT_LDFLAGS)
 ```

-Compile and register the element with SST
+Compile and register the element with SST.
 ```makefile
 all: [[library name]].so install